Varikelavarun369/Job-Portal/README.md

 🌐 Job Portal

-A user-friendly full-stack job portal for posting jobs, managing applications, and streamlining recruitment workflows.Built using Flask and MongoDB, this system supports role-based access for Admins and Applicants, enabling:
+A user-friendly, full-stack web application for posting jobs, managing applications, and administering recruitment workflows.Built using Flask and MongoDB, this project supports role-based access for users and administrators, allowing for job posting, CV uploads, and application tracking.

-✔ Job Posting

-✔ CV Uploads

-✔ Application Tracking
 <br>